Vepnar/ImageClasher/README.md

 - Run the program `pypy3 generate.py`

 ## What will happen:
-- The program will look file a text file called `MD5.txt`, `SHA1.txt`, `SHA2` & `SHA256` from which it will parse all the hashes it should be compared to.
+- The program will look file a text file called `MD5.txt`, `SHA1.txt`, `SHA2.txt` & `SHA256.txt` from which it will parse all the hashes it should compare the images to.
 - Then it will create sub processes of itself.
 The amount of sub processes depends on the amount of core your system has.
 - Every core will generate images & hash them with the algorithms show above.
 - It will compare the generated hash with the hash in the file.